visgl/deck.gl/docs/api-reference/carto/fetch-map.md

 # fetchMap

-`fetchMap` is an API that instantiates layers configured in CARTO Builder for use with deck.gl.
-It is available starting with CARTO Maps API version v3.
+CARTO [Builder](https://carto.com/builder/) is a powerful tool for designing map visualizations.
+With the `fetchMap` function, you can easily instantiate layers configured in Builder for use with deck.gl.
+It is available starting with CARTO Maps API version v3 and deck.gl 8.7.

 <div align="center">
   <div>